-Dependent Plan for UC Berkeley Students
+Voluntary Dependent Plan for UC Berkeley Students

-Enrollment period for SHIP Voluntary Plan: Fall semester enrollment period is July 15-September 15 with an effective coverage date of August 15 and Spring semester enrollment period is December 15-February 15 with an effective coverage date of January 15.
+Enrollment period for SHIP Voluntary Plans: Fall semester enrollment period is July 15-September 15 with an effective coverage date of August 15 and Spring semester enrollment period is December 15-February 15 with an effective coverage date of January 15.

-Please Note: This site is provided as a service to students.
+|Selecting a Plan||The major carriers in California — including Aetna, Anthem Blue Cross, Blue Shield of California, Kaiser, and Health Net — offer many plans with different combinations of premiums, deductibles and benefits (see definitions below).Please Note: This site is provided as a service to students.
 It is not meant as a University endorsement of any insurance company, plan or broker.
 The information provided is a summary only and is subject to change.
 Contact the insurance company or a broker for additional plan details and the most current information about eligibility and benefits.|

 Barney and Barney LLC

-|Coinsurance||Percentage of fees for services you must pay for a service, in addition to what the plan pays.
+|Co-Insurance||Percentage of fees for services you must pay for a service, in addition to what the plan pays.
 Note that some plans may not pay for some services until after you meet your deductible.|

 |HMO||Health Maintenance Organization.
 A pre-paid health plan in which you must choose a primary care physician who coordinates all your care with providers in the plan network.|